chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 * Go to https://chocolatey.org/contact.
 * Select ***Blocked IP Address*** in "Send message to" drop down (this is important to get it routed to the right folks)
 * **IMPORTANT**: Mention you are being rate limited, include your IP address.
+* For typical requests, our team will put in a temporary one time 7 day whitelist for you to get things in order (e.g. [implement best practices](#how-to-avoid-excessive-use)).

 **NOTE: These are subjective, and special requests ONLY.
-Please ensure you implement best practices so that you are not rate limited.**
+Please ensure you [implement best practices](#how-to-avoid-excessive-use) so that you are not rate limited.**

 See the section above on avoiding excessive use - the expectation is that organizations would not use the community repository directly.
 As part of addressing any misconfigurations you might have, you will also need to see about addressing the previous section on "How To Avoid Excessive Use".